 - Parodied and lampshaded in The Fairly OddParents Trapped in TV Land episode "Channel Chasers".

-- One especially blatant example occurred in one of the Flintstones Christmas specials, where Santa arrived at a party and Pebbles and Bamm-Bamm led a large group of children across a stationary background to meet him.
-This large group was then followed by...
+- One especially blatant example occurs in one of the Flintstones Christmas Episodes, where Santa arrives at a party and Pebbles and Bamm-Bamm lead a large group of children across a stationary background to meet him.
+This large group is then followed by...
 Pebbles and Bamm-Bamm.
 That's right, Wraparound FOREGROUND.

-- Particularly noticeable in Scooby-Doo, since every episode involved exploration and chases.
+- Particularly noticeable in Scooby-Doo, since every episode involves exploration and chases.

 - Also used in a Terry Gilliam Monty Python's Flying Circus cartoon.

-- Subverted, with Lampshade Hanging, in an episode of Dexter's Laboratory that was itself an Homage to Wacky Races.
+- Subverted, with Lampshade Hanging, in an episode of Dexter's Laboratory that is itself an Homage to Wacky Races.
 Dee Dee asks her imaginary friend Koosalagoopagoop (whom she is also using as her vehicle) why the background keeps repeating.
 Koos explains that it used to be a popular cost-cutting measure, but then the racers discover that they are stuck in a trap set up by Mandark, in the form of a treadmill surrounded by holograms of various rocks going by them again and again.
 Koosie even mentioned the industry name "the Repeat Pan" and gave Hanna and Barbera a Shout-Out.

-- Similarly parodied in an episode of The Angry Beavers.
-In "The Big Round Pink Sticky Fish Thingy", Norb tries to get away with the titular "fish thingy" (a rare sturgeon egg) after tricking Dagget into looking for it elsewhere.
+- Parodied in the The Angry Beavers episode "The Big Round Pink Sticky Fish Thingy".
+Norb tries to get away with the eponymous "fish thingy" (a rare sturgeon egg) after tricking Dagget into looking for it elsewhere.
 Norb finds himself going past a repeating background of absurd images, including a reproduction of "Washington Crossing The Delaware", and realizes he's running on a treadmill with a scrolling background hastily constructed by Dagget.

 - Subverted at least twice in Little Dracula, where some character is riding a car or a horse in front of what turns out to be a Wraparound Background.